squareetlabs/LaravelOpenVidu/README.md

 }
 ```

-##### Event `WebRTCConnectionCreated` is launched hen a new media stream has been established.
+##### Event `WebRTCConnectionCreated` is launched when a new media stream has been established.
 Can be an "INBOUND" connection (the user is receiving a stream from a publisher of the session) or an "OUTBOUND" connection (the user is a publishing a stream to the session).
 Example of use:

 ```php
 use SquareetLabs\LaravelOpenVidu\Events\WebRTCConnectionCreated;